High-quality, free Gutenberg themes for WordPress

 Others offer some themes for free to get publicity and links to their website where they also sell premium themes and plugins.

-Some designers offer themes for free and sell design services they promote that way.
+Some designers offer a free Gutenberg theme and sell design services they promote that way.

 In any case, there are sound business models behind most free themes when you check them out.